Election of Bolsonaro likely to test democracy in Brazil and beyond

 GAZETTE: What role did the political parties play in the collapse of the Brazilian political system?

-MAINWARING: The left, the Workers’ Party, governed from 2003 to 2016, and they governed very ineffectually.
+MAINWARING: The Workers’ Party governed from 2003 to 2016, and it governed very ineffectually for much of this past decade.
 And when the commodity boom ended, the space for bad policies shrank radically, and then you got this horrible recession with very high unemployment.
 Now, half of Brazil profoundly rejects the Workers’ Party.
 This is not a historic constant.
 When Lula left office in 2010, he had an 83 percent approval rating.
 But the corruption scandals, the security problems, and the economic recession changed people’s opinion about the Workers’ Party.

 A lot of Brazilians who supported Lula in 2010 now hate the Workers’ Party.
 A lot of this is a vote against that party.
 In the last two years, the party radicalized, moved to the left, and it presented Lula as the presidential candidate in 2018.
 But if the paramount concern in Brazilian voters’ minds is corruption, and you put forth Lula as a presidential candidate while he’s in jail on corruption charges, what message does that send?